megabyte6/EduGuard/README.md

-# ClassManager
+# EduGuard

-ClassManager is a PaperMC plugin for Minecraft Java Edition designed to manage class schedules and automate various in-game actions based on those schedules.
+EduGuard is a PaperMC plugin for Minecraft Java Edition designed to manage class schedules and automate various in-game actions based on those schedules.
 It provides features such as automatic kicking of players, enabling/disabling the whitelist, and resetting the in-game day time based on predefined class end times.

 ## Features